ishara/sonar-examples/projects/languages/php/php-sonar-runner-unit-tests/README.md

-This example demonstrates how to analyze PHP projects with the Sonar Runner.
+This example demonstrates how to analyze PHP projects with the Sonar Runner running unit tests.

 Prerequisites
 =============